eliseevmv/Checkout-DotNet-Challenge/readme.txt

     a good choice for these requirements, especially in case there is no other requirements for data joining and querying.
     Relational database is also a good choice.
 I have decided to use a relational database (SQL Server) because I have more experience with SQL Server than with NoSQL databases.
+    I have decided to use Dapper to access SQL server database because of simplicity and high performance.

     1.4.
 Status codes